MkMonir/manage-landing-page/README.md

-# manage-landing-page
-Manage landing page with TailwindCss
+# Manage landing page with TailwindCss